 Sorting into Neighborhoods and Schools: The Role of Density Regulations

 - Cody Tuttle, University of Maryland at College Park - Department of Economics

 Racial Discrimination in Federal Sentencing: Evidence from Drug Mandatory Minimums

 Group #2 | Health Economics

 - Will Davis, Georgia State University - Department of Economics

-Should Kids Have their School Meals and Eat Them Too?
-Estimating the Effects of Schoolwide Free Meals on Child Health
+Should Kids Have Their School Lunch and Eat It Too?
+Estimating the Effect of Universal Free School Meals on Child Health

 - Angela Denis, University of Chicago - Department of Economics